 In 2016, Keysight Labs saw that the data transfer speeds in Keysight’s test and measurement solutions were reaching a limit.
 Tests needed to support higher frequencies and provide better fidelity, leading to larger data streams at higher speeds.
 At the time, Gen 3 PXIe technology could move data at a theoretical maximum speed of 8 GB/s (64 Gb/s), and while the PXIe consortiums have defined faster standards, the limit in practice is still lower.
 It’s a technical problem that hasn’t yet been solved.
 A different solution was needed.

 Keysight engineers believed the answer was fiber optic cable, which had been successfully used in the communications industry for years.
-To adapt it to the test and measurement industry, Keysight formed a consortium in 2017 with Conduant Corporation and four other companies to develop the Optical Data Interface (ODI) standard.
+To adapt it to the test and measurement industry, Keysight worked with Conduant Corporation and other companies to develop the Optical Data Interface (ODI) standard.
 Now endorsed by the AXIe Consortium and VITA trade association, the ODI standard defines a new high-speed interface for instrumentation systems.
 ODI shatters speed and distance barriers by relying on optical (rather than electrical) communication between devices over a simple pluggable cable.
 With speeds up to 20 GB/s (160 Gb/s) from a single optical port, and up to 80 GB/s (640 Gb/s) through port aggregation, ODI could far surpass the limits of PXIe.